Reluctance to Drafting Business Contracts

-One common concern I’ve noticed with many of my service clients is the reluctance to have a general contract form provided to all clients.
-Some of the reasons I hear in defense of not having such a contract drafted are:
+One common concern I’ve noticed with many of my service clients is the reluctance to have a general business contract form provided to all clients.
+Some of the reasons I hear in defense of not drafting contracts in Reno are:

-- A Five-plus page contract makes clients skeptical on why you would need such a big contract in the first place
+- A 5+ page contract makes clients skeptical on why you would need such a big contract in the first place.

 These reasons are good.
-In fact, they are great, and I have never felt more like a typical lawyer than when I am trying to explain why I still want my clients to have a contract.
-And until now, I let their judgement on the operations of their own business govern whether they used a contract.
+In fact, they are great and I have never felt more like a typical lawyer than when I am trying to explain why I still want my clients to have a contract.
+Until now, I let their judgement on the operations of their own business govern whether they used a contract.

 Changes Affecting the Need for Drafting Contracts

 What has changed though, is the infiltration of out-of-state people to this former handshake town.
 People are coming from states who have entire courtrooms dedicated to the interpretation of contracts, and from states whose judges will discriminate against a business from the get-go if a traditional contract has not been signed.
 In some neighboring states, if you want to enforce your right to be paid, but you do not have a contract, tough.